jacklam718/cursesDialog/README.md

 About
 =====
-This is python curses dialogs library.
+This is python curses dialog library.
-This dialogs library provided the following dialogs
+This dialogs library provided the following dialog

 1. askFileSaveDialog
 2. askYesCancelDialog